gocd/docs.go.cd/content/advanced_usage/one_click_backup.md

 - Database - Unzip the `db.zip` found in the backup directory.
 Unzip will create a file called `cruise.h2.db` .
 Copy this file to the directory `${SERVER_INSTALLATION_DIR}/db/h2db` .
 - Configuration - Unzip the `config-dir.zip` into a temp directory.
 Copy all the files from this directory to `${SERVER_INSTALLATION_DIR}/config` directory on Windows and Mac or `/etc/go` on Linux.
+- Wrapper Config - Unzip the `wrapper-config-dir.zip` into a temp directory.
+Copy all the files from this directory to `${SERVER_INSTALLATION_DIR}/wrapper-config`.
 - Configuration History - Unzip the `config-repo.zip` into temp directory.
 Recursively copy all the contents from this directory to `${SERVER_INSTALLATION_DIR}/db/config.git` .
 - Make sure the ownership of all the files that are restored are the same as the user running the Go server.